laiti/ruuvistack/README.md

 ### Mosquitto

 #### Encryption
 If you wish to encrypt your traffic (highly recommended in public internet), you need to generate certificates.
 And deliver the client certificate to Ruuvi Gateway.
-In short the command is `make certs` but you might want to check the Makefile for details.
+In short the command is `make config` but you might want to check the Makefile for details.

 We could use Caddy as well to encrypt the traffic but I am not sure how well that works with WebSockets.